HustonBack/wdio-sample/README.md

 ##  Circle CI

 Each commit to master verified with Circle CI.
-Build is successful, id all tests is passing
+Build is successful, if all tests is passing